 The following compulsory and optional deductions are deducted from your taxable income to arrive at your chargeable income, on which the amount of tax payable will be calculated.
-Employees can claim optional deductions by submitting TP1 Form to the employer.
+Employees can claim optional deductions by submitting form TP1 to their employer.

 |Deduction||Amount limited to (RM)|